 GAD is diagnosed in children and adolescents who have prominent and impairing anxiety symptoms that are not focused enough to meet criteria for a specific disorder such as social phobia or panic disorder.
 GAD is also an appropriate diagnosis for children who have a specific anxiety disorder, such as separation anxiety, but also have other significant anxiety symptoms above and beyond those of the specific anxiety disorder.

 Occasionally, GAD can be confused with attention-deficit/hyperactivity disorder (ADHD—see Attention-Deficit/Hyperactivity Disorder (ADHD, ADD)) because GAD can cause difficulty paying attention and can also result in psychomotor agitation (ie, hyperactivity).
 A key difference is that children with ADHD tend to be no more prone to worries than children without ADHD, whereas children with GAD have many distressing worries.

 Because the focus of symptoms is diffuse, GAD is especially challenging to treat with behavioral therapy.
 Relaxation training is often more appropriate.

 Patients who have severe GAD or who do not respond to psychotherapeutic interventions may need anxiolytic drugs.
-As with other anxiety disorders, SSRIs (see see SSRIs for Treating Children 12 Yr) are typically the drugs of choice.
+As with other anxiety disorders, SSRIs (see Table 1: SSRIs for Treating Children 12 Yr) are typically the drugs of choice.
 Buspirone is a useful alternative, especially for children who cannot tolerate SSRIs; starting dose is 5 mg po bid and may be gradually increased to 30 mg bid (or 20 mg tid) as tolerated.
 GI distress or headache may be limiting factors in dosage escalation.